gauzinge/SPS_June15_HowTo/README.md

 ## INFRASTRUCTURE

 This section briefly describes how to start the DAQ of the EUDET Telescope / TLU / FEI4 plane.

-1) on the Imac in the barrack (Aconite Terminal PC) ssh into the telescope PC:
+### on the cmsuptracker006 machine in the barrack
+1)  ssh into the telescope PC:

         ssh -XY telescope@pcaidarc